-Applicants with more than five years postdoctoral experience but have had a career break due to personal reasons or due to work outside of active research, should contact firstname.lastname@example.org to check their eligibility.
+Applicants with more than six years' postdoctoral experience who have had a career break due to personal reasons or work outside of active research should contact email@example.com to check their eligibility.

 The NC3Rs does not allow resubmission of previously unsuccessful proposals, unless explicitly invited by the Panel.
 Proposals previously declined by the NC3Rs will not be considered by another Research Council or funder within 12 months (from the date of submission to the original Research Council) unless substantially revised.
 More information can be found in the NC3Rs Applicant and Grant Holder Handbook.

-A CV is also required and should include:
+A CV, of no more than three sides of A4, is also required and should include:

-- Date of award of PhD (date on degree certificate)
+- Award date of PhD (date on degree certificate)